javbotero/Summer-in-Sitka/_includes/winter-fellowships.md

 Rolling admissions/notification. _Applying sooner is better than later._

-Applications are in hyperlinks below, or email [Jonathan Kreiss-Tomkins](mailto:jonathan.s.kt@gmail.com) for more information.
+All of the 2016-'17 positions are filled.
+To stay apprised of 2017-'18 positions, email [Jonathan Kreiss-Tomkins](mailto:jonathan.s.kt@gmail.com) to be added to an updates list.

 **The 2016-’17 Sitka Winter Fellows positions are hosted by:**